pandey-ankit/coherence-new/lab4/lab4.md

 # Using a Custom Cache Configuration File

 ## Introduction

+Coherence Spring uses the Coherence bootstrap API introduced in Coherence CE 20.12 to configure and create Coherence instances.
+This means that Coherence resources in a Spring application are typically part of a Coherence Session.

+By default, Coherence will start a single Session configured to use the default Coherence configuration file.
+This behavior can easily be configured using traditional Coherence using system properties or using dedicated configuration.
-By default, Coherence will load the file `coherence-cache-config.xml` which is located in `coherence.jar`.
+The default cache configuration file is `coherence-cache-config.xml` which is located in `coherence.jar`.
 This can be sufficient for simple applications, but usually you require a custom cache configuration file.

 In this lab we will define and use a custom Coherence cache configuration file and configure Coherence to use it.